 If you are at least 40 or 50 years old and are tired of reaching for your reading glasses or bifocals to see the objects in front of you, you might have presbyopia.
 If you think this is the case, contact Dr. Belmont.
 She can evaluate the health of your eyes and review your treatment options with you.

-To schedule a consultation with Dr. Belmont to find out if you have presbyopia, contact Belmont Eye Center by calling (212) 486-2020 or by clicking here.
+To find out if you have presbyopia, schedule a consultation with Dr. Belmont.
+Contact Belmont Eye Center by calling (212) 486-2020.